kavyabvishwanath/ebay-hackweek/README.md

-Idea : eBaySanta
+# Idea : eBaySanta
-  Suggest gifts on eBay for special events pulled from Google Calendar
+  Integrate eBay app with Google Calendar to suggest gifts for various events.

-  Developed an Android app which integrates with Google Calendar, pulls events from the calendar and suggests gifts to buy on eBay using eBay developer APIs
+  Developed an Android app which pulls events from google calendar and suggests gifts to buy on eBay using eBay developer APIs